BernieWhite/DevOpsKitDsc/docs/feature-details.md

 The following sections decribe DOKD features that enhance use of PowerShell Desired State Configuration (DSC).

+## Collections

+### Group configuration and nodes

+DOKD uses collections, which is a pairing of a configuration script and one or more node configurations.
+Because collection are paired in advance, you can call them repatably by name.

+## Build

+### Incremental build

+When using incremental build, DSC configurations are only built when they have changed.
+This can add up to a substantial reducion in build time, when a large number of nodes exist in a collection.

+The incremental build feature generates an signature based on:

+- Configuration script
+- Node data

+By default signature data is stored in `.dok-obj` within a workspace.
+This path should be excluded from source control.

+When using incremental build within a continious integration/continious deployment pipline override the default signature path to a share or web location.
+The default signature data locations can be changed by using the [Set-DOKDscCollectionOption][Set-DOKDscCollectionOption] cmdlet.

+#### Using a Azure Blob Storage

+A mentioned a web location can be used to store incremental signature information.
+Currently only Azure Blob Storage is supported.

+Use the following steps to configure Azure Blob Storage as a location for incremental signatures:

+1. Create or use an existing storage account
+2. Create an empty blob container
+3. Create a SAS signature with the `Read` and `Write` permissions
+4. Use [Set-DOKDscCollectionOption][Set-DOKDscCollectionOption] with the `-SignaturePath` and `-SignatureSasToken` parameters

+### Documentation

+Automatically generate per server documentation in markdown that can be shared across teams.

+For details on the PSDocs syntax see [PSDocs][psdocs].

 ## Node configuration data

 ### Flat configuration data